How Underbite Correction Actually Works

 Each tool works in a different way and delivers different results.
 You may need the help of every tool we've mentioned.
 If you do, an orthodontist and oral surgeon will guide you through the process.

 Braces always seem to come first in discussions of underbite correction.
 They are valuable solutions for some people, but they aren't the only option open to you.

 Other options might work better to amend your smile.
 If you are looking for a more discrete, affordable, and faster treatment approach, aligners might be a good fit.

 An underbite can be unsightly, and researchers say that people tend to experience an improved quality of life when therapy is over, and they look better.

 But underbites also strain muscles and teeth.
 Sometimes, they make cleaning hard.
 It's reasonable to fix the issue to protect overall health.

 Underbites are both common and treatable.
-People with the issue shouldn't let misinformation and miscommunication keep them from the help they need.
+People with the issue shouldn't let misinformation keep them from the help they need.